Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Essex Home Heating Fuel Comparison

-Households have a choice of fuels to choose from when it comes to heating.
-Natural Gas is the preferred choice in Essex, used by 4,725,574 or 61% of households.
-The 2nd most popular primary heating fuel for Essex households is Electricity, used by 1,365,710 homes (18%).
+Homes have a choice of fuels that can be used when it comes to heating.
+Natural Gas is the most popular choice in Essex, used by 4,725,574 or 61% of families.
+The next most popular primary heating fuel for Essex families is Electricity, used by 1,365,710 homes (18%).
 The remaining homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).

 Essex County Residential Primary Home Heating Fuel (in Number of Households)